0xAA55/imgquant/Readme.md

 ## Compression Capability

 * RGB images are compressed to within one-third of their original size.
-* RGBA images have their transparency channel discarded, resulting in a compression of less than one-quarter their original size.
+* The alpha channel of an RGBA image will be included in the dithering calculation, and the volume will be compressed to less than a quarter.
-  * Using `--preserve-alpha` will generate an image with the alpha channel dithered and the volume compressed to less than a quarter.
+  * Use `--discard-alpha` to discard the alpha channel data, and the volume will be compressed to less than a quarter.
 * Generally, compression is most pronounced for bitmaps with fewer colors.